 Moving 'Ms. Mary'

-Shipped from Italy to the museum, this plaster model—affectionately known among museum staff as 'Ms. Mary'—will stand inside the redesigned gallery dedicated to Bethune's life and legacy.
+Shipped from Italy to the museum, this plaster model—affectionately known among museum staff as 'Ms. Mary'—now stands inside the redesigned gallery dedicated to Bethune's life and legacy.

 Explore & Share